msfasha/Arabic-Deep-Learning-OCR/README.md

 The settings of the run session can be adjusted in the Config section of the notebook.

 ## Run on Local Computer
-Run on Local Environment:

-- Clone/fork the repository into you local system.
+- Clone/fork the repository to your local host.
 - Create python virtual environment in the repository directory.

   sudo apt-get install python3-venv